The Mission

 Sort-A-Thon

-The first Community Closet was a swap event and design workshop held in the Union on 4/26/2024.
-ZWTI also held Scrappy’s Community Clothing Closet on 11/19/2024 in partnership with Diamon Eagle Clothing Closet and a swap event at WMGF Sustainability Fair.
+The first Community Closet was a swap event and design workshop held in the Union in April of 2024.
+In Fall of 2024, ZWTI also held Scrappy’s Community Clothing Closet in partnership with Diamond Eagle Clothing Closet (DECC) and a swap event at the WMGF Sustainability Fair.
+In Spring 2025, ZWTI held Spring Clean: Community Closet swap event & Mending Workshop in the Union in partnership with the DECC as well as a Stop n Shop event.
+A clothing swap and Community Closet event is set for Fall 2025.

 Community Closet - 1